leroy-merlin-br/garden/docs/js/tooltip.md

 ```

 As you can see, the Tooltip constructor receives two parameters.
 The first one
 is the target element, and the second is the options.
-The available options are listed below:
+The available options are listed below.
+You can also use the [available options for popper.js](https://popper.js.org/documentation.html#new_Popper).

 | Option            | Type | Default | Description |
 |-------------------|-------------|